nelsonwellswku/twitter-at-home/README.md

 pnpm start
 ```

-This will restore all of the dependencies and then run the UI, the backend, and the Redis database.
+is will restore all of the dependencies and then run the UI, the backend, the Redis database, and the Zipkin instance.